Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing Blosc 1.1.5
+ Announcing Blosc 1.1.6
  A blocking, shuffling and lossless compression library
 ===============================================================

 What is new?
 ============

-This is maintenance release fixing an issue that avoided compilation with MSVC.
+#XXX version-specific blurb XXX#

 For more info, please see the release notes in: